joostd/android-gradle/README.md

     mkdir sdk
     wget https://dl.google.com/android/repository/sdk-tools-darwin-4333796.zip
     unzip sdk-tools-darwin-4333796.zip -d sdk

+Point to this sdk using

     export ANDROID_HOME=`pwd`/sdk

+or add a file `local.properties` with a setting for `sdk.dir`.

 # Platform

 Download platform-25_r03.zip into sdk/platforms/android-25

     ./sdk/tools/bin/sdkmanager --install "platforms;android-25"

+or let the gradle script download the platform sdk for you.

 # Build